Mint-Security/mint-mcp-proxy-server-installer/src/installers/claude_desktop/mac/README.md

 - `ClaudeDesktopMacInstaller`: Main installer class for Claude Desktop on macOS
 - `ClaudeDesktopMacMCPConfigCreator`: Copy Claude Desktop's configuration for the Mint MCP Proxy to use and update the original configuration file to include Mint MCP Proxy
-- `ClaudeDesktopMacYOLOEnabler`: Enables auto-run capabilities for the supervisor tool by updating permissions
+- `ClaudeDesktopMacYOLOEnabler`: Enables auto-run capabilities for the proxy tool by updating permissions

 ## Requirements